Management Development Institute of Singapore: 1995 to 2007

 An International Affairs Department was set up in 1998 to handle the affairs of foreign students studying with MDIS.
 In March 2001, the Embassy of the People's Republic of China in Singapore announced that MDIS is a recognised educational institute in China.
 To date, MDIS has helped almost 3,000 foreign students attain academic qualifications through its courses.

 MDIS was accorded charity status on 23 August 1996 under the Charities Registration Act, 1994.
 On 19 November 1997, MDIS was awarded the ISO 9001 certification.
 On 7 November 2000, MDIS received the People Developer Standard certification.
 The MDIS Education Trust Fund received its Institution of a Public Character and Charity status in 2002.

+In 2002, MDIS expanded its campus and took over the SMA House on Orchard Road.

 In 2003, MDIS was among the first seven education institutes to receive the Singapore Quality Class award for Private Education Organisations(PEOs).

 Community projects that MDIS is involved in includes: